mikhmha/SWARMMO/README.md

 This is already in place, but I want to spend some time experimenting with the different steering behaviours - specifically Queueing behaviour and Leader Following.

 4. **Game Client Shaders + Level Tweaks**
 Well I want to have some fun with shaders on the client-side.
 I think I can do some cool stuff that will let me create AI distinct unit variations without having to do asset work.
-Also maybe some environment shaders like for the grass.
+Also maybe some environment shaders for the grass and certain tiles.
 And also since we have world-serlization in place now (for the server) I can add more obstructions into the game world and they will have server side collision!
 So more fences and walls and that type of stuff.
 Maybe even cliffs?

 5. **World Server Connection Queue**
 This is all remaining work before deployment.
 Implementing some queue system to restrict the maximum allowed players because the map isn't big enough and I don't want to get hit with some expensive cloud bill.
 And this work will also tie in with the whole connection-auth-process.
 So its like the LAST (for real) thing before playtest.

 When I write it down it seems like theres a lot left.
 SO maybe I'm underestimating the work left.
 But also I already know how I'm going to go about implementing all of the above into the existing systems.
 So not much "thinking" more coding and wrapping existing abstractions.
-OK I go back to work now.
+OK I go back to work now. wish me luck.